 Only members of The Alpine Ski Club may log into the web site.
 There are two login options a) via Email/Username and password or b) via Email link.

 - Password: Enter either the username or registered email plus password and click Log In.

-The membership secretary will issue a username.
+The website will issue a username, based on your first name and letters from your last name.
+This cannot be changed.
 For new accounts or if you forget your password or you need to change it, click “Forgotten password” in the login panel and enter your registered email address.
 Follow the email link and enter new password details.